 In addition to addressing Northern Metals, the MPCA is working with the city of Minneapolis to identify other sources in the area that may be contributing to elevated air pollution levels, and to have these facilities take pollution-reduction measures to improve air quality.
 These activities include increasing the frequency of site and street spraying and sweeping, moving activities indoors, and changing material-handling practices.

-Northern Metals Recycling was ordered by Ramsey County District Court to cease operation of the Metals Recovery Plant effective September 2, 2016.
+Northern Metal Recycling was ordered by Ramsey County District Court to cease operation of the Metals Recovery Plant effective September 2, 2016.
 Subsequently, on February 28, 2017, Northern Metals, the MPCA and the City of Minneapolis signed a court-overseen agreement (Consent Decree) requiring the facility to relocate its shredding operation by no later than August 1, 2019.
-On July 18 2019, the MPCA announced it would not grant Northern Metals Recycling's request to extend the shut-down date for its shredding operations in North Minneapolis to October 1, 2019.
+On July 18 2019, the MPCA announced it would not grant Northern Metal Recycling's request to extend the shut-down date for its shredding operations in North Minneapolis to October 1, 2019.

 The company disputed the decision and invoked their right to pursue dispute resolution with MPCA, an option available to them under the 2017 consent decree.
 On July 25, while the dispute resolution was still underway, the company requested court intervention to allow them to continue operation after August 1.
 On July 30, the Ramsey County District Court issued an order that allows Northern Metals to continue operating after August 1, while Northern Metals and MPCA are engaged in the dispute resolution process.